 The function of the Humanities Research Institute at Brock University is to encourage the development of research programs and initiatives in the Humanities and to generate greater public awareness of our scholarly expertise, as well as the breadth of our research and creative productivity.

-The Centre for Digital Humanities (CDH) is a teaching and research unit which focuses on the intersection of interactive technologies and the humanities.
-The CDH is centrally located on Brock’s main campus.
+The Department of Digital Humanities (DH) is a teaching and research unit which focuses on the intersection of interactive technologies and the humanities.
+The DH is centrally located on Brock’s main campus.

 Posthumanism Research Institute